 Multifocal lenses split incoming light to create multiple focal points - distance, intermediate, and near - simultaneously.
 The result: many patients rarely or never need glasses for any task.

 But here's the tradeoff nobody mentions in the marketing: splitting light means each focal point gets less of it.
-Some patients notice halos around lights at night, or a slight reduction in contrast - especially in dim conditions.
-For most people, the brain adapts over weeks or months and it stops being noticeable.
+The diffractive rings on the lens surface create concentric zones that distribute approximately 88% of available light across the three focal points.
+Some patients notice halos or rings around lights at night, or a slight reduction in contrast, especially in dim conditions.
+For most people, the brain adapts through a process called neuroadaptation over weeks or months and it stops being noticeable.
 For a small percentage, it remains bothersome.

 I don't discourage multifocal lenses.
 I recommend them often, and most patients are thrilled.
 But I want every patient to understand that the trade for glasses-freedom is a slight change in visual quality - particularly at night.
 If that sounds acceptable, it probably is.
 If it sounds concerning, we should talk about it.